DragonDev15/bot/README.md

 The error in question here is ``` npm ERR!
 Failed at the canvas@2.6.1 install script. npm ERR!
 This is probably not a problem with npm.
 There is likely additional logging output above.```.
-To fix this run: `npm install --global windows-build-tools` in an admin powershell window
+To fix this run: `npm install --global --production windows-build-tools` in an admin powershell window

 #### Any Questions?
 Contact me: `Matthew.#9014`
 > Edited by `Dragon_15#0001`.
 Their bot, [Dynamo](https://www.dynamobot.xyz)